 In those ancient period of Mala, ceremonial sounds from four places of worship (Temple, Synagogue, Mosque, and Church within the Mala town limit) were heard simultaneously proclaiming the religious unity of people dwelling at Mala and its surroundings.

 Among developing towns of India, Mala has a prominent position that encompasses a wide range of people from different backgrounds contributing to the development of this peaceful town.
-Although, neighboring towns show signs of religious and political disturbances, Mala is totally unaffected, keeping complete harmony in these spaces.
+Although, neighbouring towns show signs of religious and political disturbances, Mala is totally unaffected, keeping complete harmony in these spaces.

 Malakadavu at Mala-Thrissur was once a hive of activity and Mala was a main trading center of the Jews because of its close proximity to waterways having access to many important ports in Kerala.
 Ornamented by different rivers, backwaters and hills, Mala with its green palms swaying in the wind and rich paddy fields offers an ideal spot for any tourist.

 The public and private transport systems are well in place providing access to all majour towns, in and out.
-The KSRTC depot is adjuscent to old Malakkadavu and the Private bus stand is in the centre of the town.
+The KSRTC depot is adjacent to old Malakkadavu and the Private bus stand is in the centre of the town.
 Major developmental projects are being carried out in this location.

 Mala Post office is in the heart of the town.
 Mala Pincode: 680732.